 How to make this recipe

-Step 1: Soak the shiitake mushrooms
+Step 1: Rehydrate the mushrooms

-Step 2: Prepare the shrimp
+Step 2: Prepare shrimp

-Step 3: Prepare the other ingredients
+Step 3: Prepare other ingredients

-Step 4: Make the meatball mixture
+Step 4: Make the meatballs

 Step 5: Shape the meatballs

-Step 6: Sauté the aromatics and mushrooms
+Step 6: Sauté aromatics and mushrooms

 Step 7: Prepare the broth

-Step 8: Add the meatballs
+Step 8: Add meatballs

-Step 9: Add the zucchini
+Step 9: Add zucchini

-Step 10: Add the misua
+Step 10: Add misua noodles

 Recipe FAQs

-Explore more Filipino soups
+More Filipino soups

 - Tinola: A ginger-flavored chicken soup with green papaya and chili pepper leaves.

-- Batchoy: A noodle soup from the Visayas region with a rich, meaty broth, egg noodles, pork organs, crushed pork cracklings, and sometimes a raw egg.
+- Batchoy: A noodle soup from the Visayas region with a meaty broth, egg noodles, pork organs, crushed pork cracklings, and sometimes a raw egg.

 Other noodles and pasta recipes you may like